What is Duty Free Shopping?

 Duty-free shops are retail outlets that do not apply local or national taxes – for the country in which the shop is located.
 However, you may still have to pay taxes or duties when you cross the border.
 Your purchase is only truly “duty free” if your purchases fit within your personal exemptions for the country you will be entering.
 If you exceed your personal exemptions, you will pay that country’s taxes or duties on your purchases.

 Duty free shops are typically found only at an international border, airports, or other areas where you are leaving the country.
-By definition, duty free items are for “export only” and must be taken out of the country in which they are purchased.
+By definition, duty free items are for “export only” and must immediately be taken out of the country in which they are purchased.
 Once you enter the premises of a duty free shop you cannot turn around and head back into the country from which you came – you must continue out of the country and through Customs.
 Most duty free shops along the border will have an entrance with tire spikes so you cannot back out.

 What Should You Buy Duty Free?

 Sometimes purchasing duty-free is a good deal; sometimes it’s not.
 Duty free shops offer deals on items that usually carry heavy duties and taxes.
 Veteran shoppers carefully pick their items, calculate their personal exemptions, and research the duty free shop before they reach the border.
-Below we show items listed in order from those that are most often purchased to those that are least often purchased:

 - Alcohol (liquor, liqueur, wine, coolers)